-All clothing, bed linens, and towels used by the infested person should be washed with hot water (at least 130°F) and then dried in a machine with hot air.
+All clothing, bed linens, and towels used by the infested person should be washed with hot water (at least 130 degrees) and then dried in a machine with hot air.

 Medicines that kill lice, called pediculicides, may be used to treat body lice infestation.
 However, this is usually not necessary if clothing is laundered and personal hygiene is maintained.
 Lice-killing products may be toxic to humans, so be sure to follow the instructions carefully.

-Body lice usually do not cause other problems.
+Body lice usually don’t cause other problems.
 However, the following complications may occur:

 The itchiness may lead to scratching, which may cause cuts and sores.
 These open wounds are at risk of being infected by bacteria.

 In cases of prolonged infestation, skin can become dark and thick, especially along the midsection.

 Rarely, body lice can also carry other, uncommon, bacterial diseases.
 According to the Centers for Disease Control and Prevention, body lice have caused epidemics of typhus and louse-borne relapsing fever (a bacterial illness resulting from louse bites).
 This typically occurs in places where war, poverty, or climate has made good hygiene extremely difficult.